Verification for Health Insurance Compliance

 - The health insurance must cover all accompanying dependents in J-2 status, with the same terms as above.

-- J-1 students only, who do not waive the AU insurance by the deadline are automatically registered for AU student insurance, which has higher coverage than those of by the Department of State's.
+- J-1 students only are automatically registered for AU student insurance (unless an insurance waiver is completed before the deadline), which meets the requirements of coverage of the Department of State.
 You may view the AU insurance page at this link.

 Maintaining insurance is critical to your ability to stay in status.
 Any exchange visitor who fails to maintain the insurance coverage stated above or makes a material misinterpretation will be in violation of his/her J-1 status and will be subject to termination of his/her program.
 The University must refuse a request from an exchange visitor who fails to maintain the required level of insurance coverage, as stated above, including travel signature, employment authorization, extension to the DS-2019, or a transfer of program.